4 March

 The search for the right one.
 Part 1: Does my company need an ERP system?

 The question is not if, but when.
-If a company is still at the beginning of its history, orders, customer data and stock lists may still be manageable with Excel and co.
-However, the amount of data of this kind is not decreasing.
-The number of people working with it is also growing.
-Individual workplaces become departments.
+If a company is still at the beginning of its history, it may still be possible to manage orders, customer data and stock lists using Excel and the like.
+However, this type of data is not becoming less.
+The number of people working with this data is also growing.
+Individual workstations are becoming departments.
 The demands on company management are growing.
-Decisions are getting bigger and riskier.
-The accounting department must always provide reliable figures on which these decisions can be made.
-In a nutshell: the work is growing.
+Decisions are becoming bigger and riskier.
+Accounting must always provide reliable figures on which these decisions can be made.
+In short, the workload is growing.

 Read More